camlee/power-meter/esp32-viewe/docs/WEB_APP.md

 80 without changing the browser protocol path or frame layout.

 The live WebSocket, sensor read model, browser time anchor, and remote-display endpoints are unauthenticated for use on a trusted local network.
+The Wi-Fi settings endpoints follow the same local-management model and the Wi-Fi read model includes the saved AP password so it can reproduce the on-device editor.
-OTA and its maintenance diagnostics retain their bearer-token policy.
+OTA and its
+maintenance diagnostics retain their bearer-token policy.
 Do not expose the meter beyond the trusted LAN without adding authentication to these browser-facing endpoints.

+The Wi-Fi settings page uses the same `network_manager` command and persistence methods as the LVGL Wi-Fi screen.
+Station scans and connections are asynchronous;
+the page polls the small Wi-Fi read model once per second while visible to show scan, connection, retry, and credential-failure state.
+A user can select a scan result or enter a hidden SSID, connect with new credentials, reconnect to or forget a saved network, and explicitly disconnect station mode.
+Access-point settings include enabled/disabled, SSID, open/secured mode, password, IP address, and connected client MAC addresses.
+Applying a different active AP configuration can disconnect the browser, which must then join the new SSID.

 `/api/v1/web/status` publishes the hardware profile and capabilities, including touch/status displays, the local sensor backend, and supported sensor modes.